 His impression of the Tsarina was less favourable – proud, haughty and domineering, he said.

 The Grand Duchess Tatiana he remembered as being the most intelligent and mature of the girls whilst Anastasia was pretty and charming.
 But he was always to be conflicted by his encounter with the Imperial Family:

 “It was impossible not to hate what the Imperial Family represented and have bitterness for all the blood of the people that had been shed on their behalf.
 Yet even with these feelings it was difficult for me to view them in this way.
 One could not but find such simple, unassuming and generally pleasant people as enemies.
 Had I not been given my charge it would have been difficult for me to have anything against them.”

-The truth was he had been determined to settle the score with the Romanov’s for centuries of oppression but he was clearly shaken by what he had done, and though he never explicitly expressed regret for his actions it was clear to those who knew him that he was haunted by it.
+The truth was he had been determined to settle the score with the Romanov’s for centuries of oppression, but he was clearly shaken by what he had done, and though he never explicitly expressed regret for his actions it was clear to those who knew him that he was haunted by it.
 Indeed, a British Army Officer who met him some two years later wrote:

-“The man who led the execution squad was filled with remorse and horror at having murdered the Imperial Family.
+“The man who led the execution squad was filled with remorse and horror at having murdered the Imperial Family”.

-There still remains some dispute regarding the fate of the Tsar’s youngest daughter the Grand Duchess Anastasia as neither her body nor that of the Tsarevich were initially recovered along with the others, though it is claimed that they have been since.
+There still remains some doubt regarding the fate of the Tsar’s youngest daughter the Grand Duchess Anastasia as neither her body nor that of the Tsarevich were initially recovered along with the others, though it is claimed that they have been since.